Mervyn King, Baron King of Lothbury: Personal life

-Cambridge University honoured him as an honorary Doctor of Laws (Hon LLD) in 2006.
-He also received honorary degree from Abertay University in July 2013.
-King is also a Visiting Fellow of Nuffield College, Oxford.
+Awarded an Honorary Doctorate of Laws (Hon LLD) by Cambridge University in 2006, King also received an Honorary Doctorate of Literature (Hon DLitt) from Abertay University in July 2013.
+King has also been elected a Visiting Fellow of Nuffield College, Oxford.

 In 2015, King was listed as the 11th most influential person in the Financial Centres International top 500.

 Honours and arms

 Honours

-King was appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 2011 Birthday Honours, and his banner is to be displayed with those of other Knights Grand Cross in St Paul's Cathedral.
-He was appointed to the Order of the Garter on 23 April 2014.
+Appointed a Knight Grand Cross of the Order of the British Empire (GBE) in the 2011 Birthday Honours, Lord King was advanced as a Knight of the Garter on 23 April 2014.

-On 19 July 2013, King was appointed a life peer by Queen Elizabeth II for 'contributions to public service'.
-King entered the House of Lords on 22 July 2013 as a crossbencher, taking the title Baron King of Lothbury, of Lothbury in the City of London.
+On 19 July 2013, King was created a Life Peer by Queen Elizabeth II for 'contributions to public service'.
+Lord King entered the House of Lords on 22 July 2013 as a crossbencher, taking the title Baron King of Lothbury, of Lothbury in the City of London.

-On 6 January 2016, King was appointed to be a Deputy Lieutenant of Kent by the Lord Lieutenant of the same county, The Viscount De L'Isle.
+On 6 January 2016, King was commissioned a Deputy Lieutenant for Kent by the Lord Lieutenant, Viscount de L'Isle.